What is the future of human rights and human security in a data-saturated world?

-This program will investigate data, human rights, and human security in relation to fields such as international development, crisis response, and philanthropy.
+This program investigated data, human rights, and human security in relation to fields such as international development, crisis response, and philanthropy.
 Cross cutting concerns include data ethics, privacy, validity, biases, prediction, risks, sharing, governance, and cybersecurity.

-The program will identify questions and tensions arising in this space such as:
+The program identified questions and tensions arising in this space such as:

 The ideas and questions above are addressed in a primer written for multiple stakeholders – from technologists, academics, and business to governments, NGOs, and intergovernmental organizations.

-Through partnerships, collaboration, original research, and technology development, this program seeks cooperation across stakeholders to innovate and implement thoughtful, balanced, and responsible evidence-based responses to our current and future data-centered issues.
+Through partnerships, collaboration, original research, and technology development, this program strengthened cooperation across stakeholders to innovate and implement thoughtful, balanced, and responsible evidence-based responses to our current and future data-centered issues.

 paper | 11.30.16